Overview of the Arms Trade Treaty regulatory implementation package

 - (b) subsequently report on the items and transactions for which they used the permit.
 The main advantage of the General Brokering Permit is that prospective brokers do not need to submit an individual application prior to the brokering activity or activities.

 Transparency and reporting

-- Order Amending the Export Control List (Arms Trade Treaty): This regulatory amendment would create a new Group in the Export Control List (Group 9) that lists all items that fall under the reporting scope of the ATT and states that a permit is required to export these items to all destinations, including the United States.
-These items are those full-system conventional arms that are defined in Article 2(1) of the ATT as battle tanks; armoured combat vehicles; large-calibre artillery systems; combat aircraft; attack helicopters; warships; missiles and missile launchers; and small arms and light weapons.
+- Order Amending the Export Control List (Arms Trade Treaty): This regulatory amendment creates a new Group in the Export Control List (Group 9) that lists all items that fall under the reporting scope of the ATT and states that a permit is required to export these items to all destinations, including the United States.
+These items are the full-system conventional arms defined in Article 2(1) of the ATT as battle tanks; armoured combat vehicles; large-calibre artillery systems; combat aircraft; attack helicopters; warships; missiles and missile launchers; and small arms and light weapons.
 Article 13 of the ATT confirms that States Parties may use UN reporting standards in their ATT reports.
 With respect to small arms and light weapons, this means “man-portable weapons made or modified to military specifications for use as lethal instruments of war.”
 In keeping with the UN’s reporting parameters for the United Nations Register of Conventional Arms (known as UNROCA), Canada reports to the United Nations on the exports of small arms and light weapons destined for police and/or military end use.

 Should you have additional questions about Canada’s new brokering or reporting regulations, please contact the Export Controls Policy Division at email@example.com.